 Creating routines can create positive habits to help lower stress responses.
 As you become more comfortable with daily routines you can better go about completing them without having to plan too far in advance or think to heavily upon them.
 This also makes it easier to deal with unexpected trails as they come up, and work your way down your lists.

-A regular exercise routine is an excellent way to increase feel good chemicals in your body, work out tensions, and help you get in touch with how your mind and body works in tandem.
+A regular exercise routine is an excellent way to increase feel-good chemicals in your body, work out tensions, and help you get in touch with how your mind and body work in tandem.
 Many people find they truly enjoy one specific exercise goal due to the therapeutic effect it creates.

 Adults require 7 to 9 hours of sleep each night for your mind and body to get the rest it needs to function as it should.
 When you begin to skimp on your sleep it adds up, and when you become sleep deprived your whole being will suffer.
 You also will struggle to focus and problem solve, increasing the chances that stressors will begin to create more problems than you want or need.